Table of Contents

 One year with a composting toilet

 One year minimalist and close to nature also means not having a classic toilet.
-But the change to a dry separation toilet was easy for us and worked out well.
+But the change to a dry composting toilet was easy for us and worked out well.

-We were on the road for a year with the dry separation toilet Timber M from Trelino® for a year and were very satisfied.
+We were on the road for a year with the dry composting toilet Timber M from Trelino® for a year and were very satisfied.

 The biggest advantages for us

 - Flexibility -> you are not bound to disposal stations bound